 The Green Economy Report – forestry chapter

-The central message from the Report, is investing in green sectors and for a major increase in these investments.
-Success is measured by the amount of increased investment in green sectors that will translate into benefits in economic, developmental, and environmental terms.
+The central message from the report was the need for a major increase in investments in the green economy, which would translate into benefits in economic, developmental and environmental terms.

 IIED produced the forestry chapter for this report.
 Background analysis was carried out on:

 - Modelling – to analyse the impact of higher investments in sustainable approaches in the sector, with particular attention to the assessment of social, economic and environmental repercussions, and

 - Enabling conditions – to present elements of domestic policy reform along with key fundamentals of a global policy architecture essential to achieving a transition towards a green economy.

 Five background technical papers were also created.

 - Forests are a foundation of the green economy, sustaining a wide range of sectors and livelihoods